skkwan/my-cms-docs/dailyLogs/importing_arrays_in_vivado.md

 ## Monday (Aug 5, 2019)

 - 2 test jobs look good, submitting more jobs and killed a few that were over the 2048 megabytes limit

+Vivado HLS:
+- By default, an array in C code is implemented by a memory block in the RTL: [http://www.csl.cornell.edu/courses/ece5775/pdf/lecture02.pdf](source)
+  - RAM: Read and Write Memory, ROM: Read-Only Memory
+- One way to declare a ROM is: [https://forums.xilinx.com/t5/Vivado-High-Level-Synthesis-HLS/Initialize-multidimension-array-from-txt-files/td-p/730457](source)
+  - Declare it static
+  - Immediately after it's declared, pass it to a function populating it with the correct variables
+    * ...without relying on anything else in the code, i.e. it does not take any non-const inputs apart from the array, and does not access global variables
+  - Don't change it, otherwise HLS cannot infer a ROM

+- Fixed the license not found issue by going into the License Manager and picking a chip for which there was a license
+  - xczu7ev-ffvf1517-3-e-es2
+- Synthesizability Errors: unsupported c/c++ library functions fopen, feof, fscanf, fclose

+Downloaded and started doing the Vivado HLS tutorials:
+- Example 1 shows how to use a test bench to read from a .dat file

+## Tuesday (Aug 6, 2019)

+- 40 jobs remaining on 2019_Aug5-GluGluHiggsToTauTau-200PU-try1